Take Notes With Classic Oldies And More

 8. Can we love others more than ourselves?
 And how?

 On a side note, did you miss this post?
-Top 9 Fun Activities For Note-Taking
+Best, Good, And Bad Note-Taking Habits

 This exercise may also be used to warm up and get us going so we can soon transition to other studying or work activities.
 Then again, writing down all these feelings of love for others may reinforce our good memories and positive goodwill.